 - Using a blender: Blend the mixture as smooth as you can.
 A high speed blender is best - such as Blendtec, Nutribullet or Vitamix, but a medium speed blender will also work.

 Step 4.
 Strain the Mixture.
-If using a blender or a jar, use a fine strainer to pour the mixture through, capturing the paper skin of the root and orange pulp.
+Use a fine strainer to pour the mixture through, capturing the paper skin of the root and orange pulp.
 Use a rubber spatula to press on the mixture and squeegee out as much liquid as possible.

 Step 5.
 Drink your Shot.
 This recipe makes 2 shots.